GROW model: Example

 If the client genuinely answers these questions they will discover new information about what works and does not work for them in terms of weight loss, and create some potential for change.
 It then becomes possible to create some strategies or Options which get around the Obstacles.
 These could include looking at which diets or exercise regimes work best, or finding a specific type of support.
 Once the client knows the strategies that are likely to work they can establish a Way Forward which involves taking action steps.
 This is where they commit to what they will do in the short term to put the strategies into effect.
 For instance, one action might be asking a particular person for support, and another might be to buy a different selection of foods.

 GROW neatly highlights the nature of a problem for coaching purposes.
-In order for a problem to exist in coaching terms there has to be two elements present.
+In order for a problem to exist in coaching terms there have to be two elements present.
 Firstly there has to be something that the client is trying to achieve—the Goal.
 Then there has to be something stopping them achieve that goal—the Obstacle(s).
 Using GROW automatically breaks a problem down into these component parts.

 The same principles can be applied whatever goal or problem the client has.
 GROW can be used on technical problems, issues regarding processes, strategy questions, interpersonal issues and many more.
 The model can also be used by a group who are all working on the same problem or goal.